aamks/aamks/installer/README.txt

 ===================== NOTIFICATIONS ========================

-The AAMKS_MESSENGER is for gearman and other notifications.
-These localhost mailservers are troublesome, therefore the user must provide something himself.
-The include.py tries to deliver messages based on this schema:

-AAMKS_MESSENGER="mutt -s 'aamks' you@gmail.com" # in bashrc
-Popen("printf '{}' | {}".format(msg, os.environ['AAMKS_MESSENGER']), shell=True)

-    which results in:

-prinf 'some message' | mutt -s 'aamks' you@gmail.com
+! aamks manager needs to be restarted in order to reread ~/.bashrc !

+AAMKS_NOTIFY is for gearman and other notifications.
+Emails notifications are troublesome (local maileserver? / spam / google's authorizations) therefore we notify via jabber.
+Just install xabber or other client on your smarphone / your desktop.
+AAMKS_NOTIFY is a json object:

+AAMKS_NOTIFY='[[ "you@xabber.com", "password1" ], [ "someone@jabber.at", "password2" ]]'

 ===================== BASHRC ========================

-You should setup (modify) these in ~/.bashrc:
+You should setup these variables in ~/.bashrc:

-AAMKS_MESSENGER="mutt -s 'aamks' you@gmail.com"
+AAMKS_NOTIFY='[[ "you@xabber.com", "password1" ], [ "someone@jabber.at", "password2" ]]'
 AAMKS_TESTING=0
 AAMKS_PATH=/usr/local/aamks
 AAMKS_SERVER=127.0.0.1